Karol Marquez has played almost every position on the volleyball court.

-Marquez is a part of the preseason all-Mid-Eastern Athletic Conference team.
+Marquez was named to the preseason all-Mid-Eastern Athletic Conference team.
 FAMU is expecting big things from her this season.

 The 5-foot-6-inch Marquez is shorter than the average defensive player.
-However, Pamela Barrera, a teammate of Marquez and fourth-year Spanish student from Lima, said Marquez is a little person with a lot of heart.
+However, Pamela Barrera, a teammate of Marquez, fellow Peruvian and fourth-year Spanish student from Lima, said Marquez is a little person with a lot of heart.
 They have been playing together for the past four years.

 “She has a positive attitude and never gives up,” Barrera said.
 “She’s the tiny person who pulls the team together.”

 Players and fans can feel Marquez’s energy while she is on the court.
 Sierra Fareed, a fourth-year political science student from Tampa, agrees.